-Large organizations, government institutions and brands have used the business model approach to transform how they operate and reframe how they meet the needs of customers.
+Large organizations, government institutions, and brands have used the business model approach to transform how they operate and reframe how they meet the needs of customers.

-In recent years, the popularity of business models has given rise to lots of different business modelling frameworks.
+In recent years, the popularity of business models has given rise to lots of different business modeling frameworks.
 Some of which move beyond the normal concerns in business design, and consider issues such as sustainability and the circular economy.

 These and other business model frameworks are covered in this guide.

-Whether you are a startup to or an executive in a large corporate brand, harnessing the power of business models and business model innovation is now a crucial skill.
+Whether you are a startup or an executive in a large corporate brand, harnessing the power of business models and business model innovation is now a crucial skill.